 It was also at this camp that the POWs refused to load and unload war materials for the Japanese.
-After several beatings, the Japanese pulled the POWs from the detail.
-With their success with the munitions in mind, the prisoners decided that they were going to slow construction of the dry dock by slowing the amount of dirt they removed for the dry-dock.
+After several beatings, but the POWs still refused to load the ammunition, so the Japanese pulled the POWs from the detail.
+With their success with the munitions in mind, the prisoners decided that they were going to slow the construction of the dry dock by slowing the amount of dirt they removed for the dry dock.
 Even though they were beaten, the prisoners would not load more than four cars of dirt a day.
 It should be mentioned that pay for a day’s work was about four, U.S., cents a day.

 While in the camp, the POWs received three meals of rice a day.
 Occasionally, they received a bowl of potato vine soup and other scraps from the guards’ food.
 In an attempt to get the POWs to work harder, the Japanese offered a food bonus of an onion or rice ball to any POW who loaded fourteen cars of dirt.
 Leo recalled that many men killed themselves working for the bonus.